On Medicare? Don’t take an RV trip until you read this!

 It turns out that my client had been using mail order for drugs when traveling.
 When he travels, he usually stays a few weeks or more, so he would use the RV Park where he stayed as the mailing address to get the drugs, and whenever they went to a new place they would get a new address.

 Medicare Drug Plans (Part D) and Medicare Advantage Plans (Part C) have coverage areas.
 What this means is that you must purchase a plan based on where you live.
 If you move outside the area, your plan will be canceled.
-You have to get a new plan inside your new coverage area.
+You have to get a new plan in your new coverage area.
 Medicare Advantage Plans typically don’t even allow you to obtain non-emergency services out of the area, but you can normally purchase medications outside of your area as long as the pharmacy is in-network.

 You can use mail order when you are staying at home, but using mail order for drugs when traveling can cause you to lose your coverage.